deciphyre/code_snippets_for_anuvaadhub/README.md

-# Code snippets for Anuvaadh
+# Code snippets for AnuvaadhHub
-Given below are code snippets and examples of how to use Anuvaadh Hub apis for respective Models.
+Given below are code snippets and examples of how to use AnuvaadhHub apis for respective Models.

 ## Machine Translation
 ### Sending text to MT APIs